HDS07/SEARCHING/README.md

-In this we see two type of searching
+In this we see two type of searching.